jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 Such capabilities strongly suggest disciplined software development supported by extensive testing.

-Because the intended target was highly specialized, developers likely required representative test environments capable of reproducing operational conditions before deployment.
+Because the intended target was highly specialized, developers almost certainly required representative test environments capable of reproducing operational conditions before deployment.
+Such testing would have reduced operational uncertainty, validated payload behavior, and minimized the risk of unintended consequences once the malware entered the target environment.

----

 ## Operational Security